 This course originally appeared as a part of our February 2015 Bridge the Gap Event.

 John Howley is an experienced trial lawyer with a track record of excellent results.
 He represents individuals in sexual harassment, hostile work environment, discrimination, wrongful termination, and whistleblower cases.

 -argued in the U.S. Supreme Court on behalf of the Governments of India and Mongolia;

--represented plaintiffs as co-lead trial counsel in a race discrimination class action that resulted in a record-setting $80 million settlement;
+-represented plaintiffs in a race discrimination class action that resulted in a record-setting $80 million settlement;

--represented NYC police officers as co-counsel in a labor arbitration that awarded police officers higher compensation than firefighters for the first time in more than 100 years;
+-represented NYC police officers in a labor arbitration that awarded police officers higher compensation than firefighters for the first time in more than 100 years;

 -won an injunction and damages against the City of New York for violating the First Amendment rights of a political demonstrator.

-John has received The Gideon Award from the New York State Association of Criminal Defense Lawyers, The Thurgood Marshall Award from the New York City Bar Association, and the Medal for Excellence in Advocacy from the American College of Trial Lawyers.
+John has received The Thurgood Marshall Award from the New York City Bar Association, the Gideon Award from the New York State Association of Criminal Defense Lawyers, and the Medal for Excellence in Advocacy from the American College of Trial Lawyers.